dipdup-io/dipdup/docs/advanced/hooks/default.md

 ## `on_restart`

 This hook executes right before starting indexing.
 It allows configuring DipDup in runtime based on data from external sources.
-Datasources are already initialized at the execution time and available at `ctx.datasources`.
+Datasources are already initialized at execution and available at `ctx.datasources`.
 You can, for example, configure logging here or add contracts and indexes in runtime instead of from static config.

 ## `on_reindex`